hashicorp/terraform-provider-azuread/docs/resources/service_principal.md

 * `preferred_single_sign_on_mode` - (Optional) The single sign-on mode configured for this application.
 Azure AD uses the preferred single sign-on mode to launch the application from Microsoft 365 or the Azure AD My Apps.
 Supported values are `oidc`, `password`, `saml` or `notSupported`.
 Omit this property or specify a blank string to unset.
 * `saml_single_sign_on` - (Optional) A `saml_single_sign_on` block as documented below.
 * `tags` - (Optional) A set of tags to apply to the service principal.
 Cannot be used together with the `features` block.

+-> **Tags and Features** Azure Active Directory uses special tag values to configure the behavior of service principals.
+These can be specified using either the `tags` property or with the `features` block.
+If you need to set any custom tag values not supported by the `features` block, it's recommended to use the `tags` property.
+Tag values set for the linked application will also propagate to this service principal.

 * `use_existing` - (Optional) When true, any existing service principal linked to the same application will be automatically imported.
 When false, an import error will be raised for any pre-existing service principal.

 -> **Caveats of `use_existing`** Enabling this behaviour is useful for managing existing service principals that may already be installed in your tenant for Microsoft-published APIs, as it allows you to make changes where permitted, and then also reference them in your Terraform configuration.
 However, the behaviour of delete operations is also affected - when `use_existing` is `true`, Terraform will still attempt to delete the service principal on destroy, although it will not raise an error if the deletion fails (as it often the case for first-party Microsoft applications).